CleiL/ProjetoSenac/figma/README.md

 Protótipos da interface do sistema.

-Navegue entre as opçoes a seguir
+Navegue entre as opçoes a seguir:

 ## LOGIN